1. BASIC CONCEPTS

 Admission of new partner’s capital Cash/Bank A/c To New Partner’s Capital A/c

-Adjustments Required: Same as admission but in reverse.
+Adjustments Required: Similar to admission but in reverse.

 1. Revaluation of Assets & Liabilities (if agreed).